alxbragg/Steam_Twitch_data/README.md

 - Across both reviews and watch time, a small subset of games (e.g., Counter-Strike 2, major live-service titles) account for a large share of total engagement.
 This “winner-take-most” pattern highlights a highly competitive environment where new releases must compete not just within their genre, but against entrenched market leaders.
   - Some of these titles, such as Counter-Strike 2 have massive, well established e-sports scene (competitive play).

+**Review Sentiment Trends Scale with Release Volume**
+- Genres experiencing rapid growth in the number of releases also show sharp increases in both positive and negative reviews over time.
+This indicates that higher production volume increases visibility and engagement, but also amplifies criticism, raising the reputational risk for developers entering saturated genres.

+**Twitch Watch Time Favors Multiplayer and Replayable Games**
+- Genres such as Action, Free-to-Play, and Massively Multiplayer generate substantially higher watch time relative to their release counts.
+This suggests that games with strong social, competitive, or replayable elements are more likely to sustain long-term viewer interest compared to single-session or narrative-focused titles.

+**Trending Momentum Is Volatile and Short-Lived**
+- Trending rankings show frequent position changes over short time windows, indicating that visibility spikes are often temporary.
+Games that maintain high rank over multiple weeks tend to have ongoing content updates or strong community engagement, reinforcing the importance of post-launch support.

+**Watch Time and Play Time Are Related but Not Linear**
+- While higher watch time generally aligns with increased play time, the relationship is uneven.
+Some games attract large audiences without equivalent play activity, implying they function more as spectator experiences, while others show strong player engagement but limited streaming appeal.

 ## Future Extensions

 ## Limitations & Assumptions